 Exams

 OCARC offers test sessions several times each year.
 Walk-in registrants are accepted from 6:00 until 6:30 PM; sessions should end by 7:30.
+We recomend you call ahead to ensure there has not been a cancellation.
 Unless otherwise stated, all sessions are held at Munger Cottage in Cornwall, NY, at our regular meeting site.

 All Technician licensees share unlimited privileges above 50 MHz as well as limited HF operation (including a narrow voice sub-band on 28 MHz.)
 Older Techs (i.e., pre-1991) – who passed what was then the General written exam – are still eligible for an “administrative upgrade” to General upon presentation of an official (original) copy of their license and payment of the (currently $15) exam fee.